osamaqarem/react-native-image-colors/example/README.md

 yarn android
 ```

 You only have to run the above steps once.
-To start the app again, you use `yarn start`.
+To start the app again, you can use `yarn start`.

 ### Web